Skip to main content

 • Configuration Values: Keep static configuration text

-• Reference Content: Store text that multiple workflow components need
+• Reference Content: Store text that multiple agent components need

-• Default Values: Provide fallback text for workflow operations
+• Default Values: Provide fallback text for agent operations

 • Text Sources: Provide input text for AI processing nodes